wumingx89/TwitterLite/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Opening the hamburger menu disables the content view.
+You can tap or drag to close menu
+- [x] Dragging/Opening the content view to reveal the hamburger menu has animation to gray out the content view.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):